opensearch-project/documentation-website/_api-reference/cluster-health.md

 :--- | :--- | :---
 expand_wildcards | Enum | Expands wildcard expressions to concrete indexes.
 Combine multiple values with commas.
 Supported values are `all`, `open`, `closed`, `hidden`, and `none`.
 Default is `open`. level | Enum | The level of detail for returned health information.
 Supported values are `cluster`, `indices`, and `shards`.
-Default is `cluster`. local | Boolean | Whether to return information from the local node only instead of from the cluster manager node.
-Default is false. master_timeout | Time | The amount of time to wait for a connection to the cluster manager node.
+Default is `cluster`. local | Boolean | Whether to return information from the local node only instead of from the master node.
+Default is false. master_timeout | Time | The amount of time to wait for a connection to the master node.
 Default is 30 seconds. timeout | Time | The amount of time to wait for a response.
 If the timeout expires, the request fails.
 Default is 30 seconds. wait_for_active_shards | String | Wait until the specified number of shards is active before returning a response. `all` for all shards.
 Default is `0`. wait_for_nodes | String | Wait for N number of nodes.
 Use `12` for exact match, `>12` and `<12` for range.